cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

 .. java:method::  int getNetServiceLevel()
    :outertype: Cloudlet

    Gets the Type of Service (ToS) of IPv4 for sending Cloudlet over the network.
-It is the ToS this cloudlet receives in the network (applicable to selected PacketScheduler class only).
+It is the ToS this cloudlet receives in the network (applicable to selected CloudletTaskScheduler class only).

    :return: the network service level